 All these methods assume that the robot can reach any velocity in the velocity space, one hundred percent accurate localization information and circular robot footprint.
 However, the real robot cannot satisfy such prerequisites.
 Therefore other constraints need to be attached to those VOs.
-These include kinematic constraints such as acceleration and max velocity limits, Non-Holonomic constraints[15] for differential robots, and localization uncertainty[16].
-When considering localization uncertainty, a robot footprint needs to be expanded so that it can cover the uncertainty from localization and make sure that the calculated velocity is valid even if localization is not accurate.
+These include kinematic constraints such as acceleration and max velocity limits, Non-Holonomic constraints[16] for differential and localization uncertainty[17].
+When robots, considering localization uncertainty, a robot footprint needs to be expanded so that it can cover the uncertainty from localization and make sure that the calculated velocity is valid even if localization is not accurate.
 Simply using a circular footprint with an extended radius may exclude possible valid velocities.
-So a convex hull footprint[17] calculated from the Minkowski Sum of robots and obstacles is introduced in calculating VOs.
-The calculation of convex hull footprint for a robot is highly computation intensive and may take around 50 percent of the total computation time.
+So a convex hull footprint calculated from the Minkowski Sum of robots and obstacles is introduced in calculating VOs by reference [18].
+The calculation of convex hull footprint for a robot is highly computation intensive and may take around 50 percent of the computation load.

 Once all VOs are obtained from velocity space, an optimization algorithm needs to be designed to select optimal velocity from areas outside all VOs.
 There are three key methods for collision free velocity selection.
-They are Optimal Reciprocal Collision Avoidance (ORCA) method, Clear Path method[18] and Sampling based method.
-According to [17], Clear Path method has relatively better overall performance in real world experiments.
+They are Optimal Reciprocal Collision Avoidance (ORCA) method, Clear Path method[19] and Sampling based method.
+According to reference[18], Clear Path method has relatively better overall performance in real world experiments.

-Taking into account all the detailed considerations above, an algorithm is developed[17] that can control robots in the real world to avoid each other in a more effective way.
+Taking into account all the detailed considerations above, an algorithm, which can control robots in the real world to avoid each other in a more effective way, is developed by reference [18].
 But such an algorithm requires at least a laptop to run.
-In swarm robotics the number of robots can reach about one hundred or more, and, obviously, equipping a laptop for each robot can greatly increase investment and also the size of the robot, besides which, power consumption of a laptop will lead to less robot running time.
+In swarm robotics the number of robots can reach about one hundred or more, and, obviously, equipping a laptop for each robot can greatly increase investment and, also, the size of the robot, besides which, power consumption of a laptop will lead to less robot running time.
+More importantly, computation load may scale accordingly when the number of robots increases.

-To utilize the algorithm but at the same time, reduce the "side effects", one effective approach is offloading algorithm computation into a cloud environment and connecting the robot through a wireless network[19].
-In this paper, an algorithm, is implemented which uses a convex hull footprint for VO calculating, considers all aforementioned constraints, and utilizes Clear Path method for optimal velocity computation.
+To use the algorithm, but, at the same time, reduce the "side effects", one effective approach is offloading the computation of the algorithm into a cloud environment and connecting the robot through a wireless network[20].
+In this paper, the algorithm from [18], which uses a convex hull footprint for VO calculating, considers all aforementioned constraints, and utilizes Clear Path method for optimal velocity computation, is implemented.
 The following sections offer details about the cloud platform and illustrate an implementation of the algorithm.